Simply007/ems-mvc-component-development-site-deprecated/README.md

 # Kentico EMS Component Development Site

-This is a Asp.Net MVC web application with the Kentico EMS Page builder functionality turned on.
-This repository is used as a source for nuget package, that could erich component porject with the MVC app environment for component development.
+This is a ASP.NET MVC web application with the Kentico EMS Page builder functionality turned on.
+This repository is used as a source for a nuget package that eriches the component project with an MVC app environment for component development.

 ## :warning: Disclaimer